wmotkowska-stud-412081/RR2023_projectgroup/README.md

 3. Update the data.

-4. Discuss the findings, potential problems, inconsistencies and conclusions.
+4. Discuss the findings and conclusions.